ellanyzalova/ellanyzalova/README.md

-- 👋 Hi, I’m @ellanyzalova and I am currently a Sophomore at University of Wisconsin-Madison pursuing a Bachelor's in Computer Science
+- 👋 Hi, I’m @ellanyzalova and I am a undergraduate junior at University of Wisconsin-Madison pursuing a Bachelor's in Computer Science
--
-- 📫 How to reach me ... ellanyzalova@gmail.com or ezalova@wisc.edu
+- 📫 How to reach me ... ellanyzalova@gmail.com

 <!---
 ellanyzalova/ellanyzalova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.